cityuseattle/cityuseattle.github.io/docs/hoporhos/hoporhos.md

 ---
 layout: default
-title: HOP, HOS and TT
+title: HOS and TT
 nav_order: 3
 has_children: true
 permalink: docs/hoporhos
 ---

-# HOP, HOS and TT
+# HOS and TT
 {: .no_toc }